danicrosby/product-cards/README.md

 PROJECT BOARD:

-USER STORY:
+USER STORY: When a user nagivates to the site they see 6 cards with product information

-FEATURES:
+FEATURES: Flebox, Responsive desing

 SCREENSHOTS:

-CONTRIBUTORS | Github approvals from:
+CONTRIBUTORS:

+CREDITS:

+© Dani Crosby